 - Minors must be accompanied by a parent or legal guardian.
 The responsible adult must stay with the patient before and after the procedure.

 - Children may bring a special toy, doll, or blanket.

 - Wear glasses instead of contact lenses.
 If possible, bring a case for your glasses.

-- Wear comfortable clothes and shoes to the hospital (as you will wear them home post procedure).
+- Wear comfortable clothes and shoes to the hospital.
+You will wear them home after your procedure.

-- Bring any equipment-crutches, splints, etc.-that you are already using at home.
+- Bring any equipment, such as crutches, splints, etc., that you already use at home.

 - No visitors under age 16 permitted in the preparation/recovery areas.
 It is strongly suggested that child care arrangements be made for other children at home.